worthmine/Caller-Easy/README.md

     Why I have written this module is
-    Just only I can't remember what I wanna get with something number from caller() if there is no reference.
+    Just only I can't remember what I wanna get with something number from caller() without some reference.

     So some of tests may not be appropriate.

+- rename the module

+    I have to find the name that deserve it.

 - rewite the POD

-    I know well that my english is aweful.
+    I know well that my english is awful.

 # SEE ALSO